Register your pet

 - a signed statement by the member that the cat or dog is to be kept for breeding purposes.

-You can submit your documents in one of two ways:
+City of Sydney residents can submit the required documents in 1 of 3 ways:

-- post the documents (a photocopy only of the certificates) with a cheque/money order made payable to the City of Sydney Council:
+- Post your lifetime registration form with the permanent identification form or the certificate of identification along with your desexing certificate with a cheque/money order made payable to the City of Sydney Council:

 City of Sydney